-This section assumes, that you already have a NAnt build script with configured
+This section assumes, that you already have a NAnt build script with the configured

 nunit2 task in it, and want TeamCity to track test reports without making any changes to the existing build script.
 Otherwise, consider adding NUnit build runner as one of the steps for your build configuration.

-In order to track tests defined in NAnt build via standard
+To track tests defined in a NAnt build via the standard

-nunt2 task, TeamCity provides custom task implementation, and automatically replaces the original
+nunt2 task, TeamCity provides a custom task implementation and automatically replaces the original

 <nunit2> task with its own task.
 Thus when the build is triggered, TeamCity starts TeamCity NUnit Test Launcher using own implementation of